Info-Psyche/Info-Psyche/README.md

 - 👋 Hi, I’m @Info-Psyche
-- 🌱 I’m currently a beginner and learning HTML and Python
+- 🌱 I’m currently a beginner and learning HTML and CSS

 <!---